 Picture From FreePik

 Quantum computing does not yet constitute an immediate, mainstream threat.
 It is, however, advancing with a velocity that many organisations have been slow to appreciate, and the preparation window is narrower than it may appear.
-Many of the encryption standards that underpin modern digital security could be compromised by quantum computers, making data that is currently well-protected potentially vulnerable to decryption in the future.
+Quantum computers could soon compromise many of the encryption standards that underpin modern digital security, exposing today’s protected data to future decryption.

 The Imperative Is Clear

-Cybersecurity is no longer a technical discipline to be delegated exclusively to IT.
+Organisations can no longer delegate cybersecurity exclusively to the IT department.
 It is a strategic organisational imperative that necessitates sustained investment, executive-level attention, and an enterprise-wide culture of ongoing, informed vigilance.

 The organisations that will navigate this landscape with confidence are not necessarily those with the largest budgets.
 They are those who remain rigorously informed, respond decisively, and internalise the foundational truth that, in cybersecurity, proactive preparation will always be measurably less costly than reactive response.